Xiphe/THEMASTER/templates/plugin/full/def/__folderName__/readme.md

 Installation
 ------------

-1. Upload the plugin directory to the `/wp-content/plugins/` directory
+1. Make sure you have [THE MASTER](https://github.com/Xiphe/THEMASTER) installed.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Upload the plugin directory to the `/wp-content/plugins/` directory
-3.
+3. Activate the plugin through the 'Plugins' menu in WordPress

 Support